 Step 3: Run Your First Evaluation

-Let’s evaluate a customer service response for empathy and helpfulness:
+Now let’s evaluate a customer service response for empathy and helpfulness using the Composo SDK:

 # Example: Evaluating a customer service response